Lead Generation Guide for B2B Marketers

 If you're preparing to climb the revenue growth mountain, the length of your ascent will depend largely on who you're selling to and where you're starting out from.

-If you’re dealing with an unlimited market of potential leads, you’re going to want to provide a seamless customer experience so your customers to move seamlessly through the funnel from marketing, to sales to customer care.
+If you're dealing with an unlimited market of potential leads, you're going to want to provide a seamless customer experience so your customers can move seamlessly through the funnel from marketing, to sales or customer service.

 Either way, you're going to need the right tools for your climb, which means you need to the right lead generation strategies and lead generation tactics.

 If you've already got email marketing, search engine visibility, marketing and sales automation up and running, and a customer support ticket system in place, congratulations.
 You're in the foothills.